 Make the Filling

-In a medium nonstick saucepan, mix together walnuts, milk, 1 1/2 cups sugar, 1 egg and 4 ounces butter.
-Bring just to a boil, reduce heat and simmer on medium-low, stirring frequently (if using a pan that is not nonstick, watch and stir carefully so the filling doesn't burn), until mixture is thick.
+In a medium nonstick saucepan, mix together walnuts, milk, 1 1/2 cups sugar, 1 egg, and 4 ounces butter.
+Bring just to a boil, reduce heat, and simmer on medium-low, stirring frequently (if using a pan that is not nonstick, watch and stir carefully so the filling doesn't burn), until mixture is thick.

-Cool completely before spreading on dough, but don't refrigerate because it will become too firm to spread.
+Cool completely before spreading on the dough, but don't refrigerate because it will become too firm to spread.

 Make the Dough

-While sour cream mixture is cooling, in a large bowl, whisk together flour and yeast.
+While the sour cream mixture is cooling, in a large bowl, whisk together flour and yeast.

-Mix with hands until a sticky dough forms.
+Mix the dough with your hands until a sticky dough forms.
 Turn out onto a lightly floured surface and knead lightly to form a smooth ball.

 Assemble and Bake

 The dough will be soft.
 Divide in half.
-Working with 1 piece of dough at a time and using as little extra flour as possible, roll to a 1/4-inch-thick rectangle.
+Working with one piece of dough at a time and using as little extra flour as possible, roll to a 1/4-inch-thick rectangle.
 Spread with half of the filling.

 Bake 35 minutes.
-Let cool on or in pan 10 minutes.
-Then transfer from sheet pan to a cooling rack or invert loaf pan onto a wire rack to cool completely before cutting.
+Let the rolls cool on the sheet pan or in the loaf pans for 10 minutes.
+Then transfer them from the pan to a cooling rack or invert the loaf pans onto a wire rack to cool completely before cutting.